NO SURPRISES ACT

 A Good Faith Estimate is a written notice of the expected costs of services.
 It includes:

-Estimated costs (including frequency and duration if applicable)
+• The estimated cost of services (including frequency and duration, if applicable)

 You can request this estimate at any time before committing to services.